oyedejioyewole/nuxt-phosphor-icons/docs/content/index.md

 });
 ```

-**Note**: if you have a multi word prefix, you should include a &mdash; between the words
+**Note**: if you have a multi word prefix, you should include a &mdash; between the words.

 <br>